Shortcutie app icon

 What’s up with the app icon?

-Whimsy makes software more human and approachable.
+A bit of whimsy makes software more human and approachable.
 Even Apple uses a smiling Finder icon to this day.
 Good software can be both powerful and fun.
 And since the icon is only visible in the App Store and as a tiny icon in Shortcuts, its design has minimal impact on the actual utility of the app.